moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

   * I fixed this issue by removing the bootstrap link from the head section of my html page and the modal appeared as expected.

 * The first function written, was the flip card function which is the main play function for the game.
 As this function interacts with many other functions, I ran into some issues when trying to add additional features, such as the timer and moves counter, which required the flipping of one card for the timer to begin and the flipping of a second card to have the move counter begin.
 Each time I added this function my flipcard function broke and the game and the cards would not flip when clicked.
    * I fixed this issue by creating a test repo under my github account which allowed me to add and remove a number of options and test various functions together without breaking my existing main play function - it soon became clear that i was placing my call functions in the wrong place which inturn was breaking my game.

+* When the game loaded the timer was starting on page load and not on the first click of a card.
+  *  I fixed this by using the .onclick() event in the div for the timer.

 ***
 ***